Atlanta Commercial/Delivery Van Accident Lawyer

 • If a business doesn’t have a commercial vehicle insurance policy, or the policy doesn’t fully cover accident costs, the injured victim can sue the business to recover the remaining amount.

-Fueled by a rise in online shopping and disruptions to supply chains, the number of delivery and cargo vans on Atlanta area roadways has sharply increased.
-All sorts of businesses—both big and small—use commercial vans to meet their transportation needs, from a plumber carrying tools and parts to job sites to a high-volume delivery company carrying packages all over the city.
+With the surge in online shopping and disruptions to supply chains, you may have noticed a sharp increase in the number of delivery and cargo vans on Atlanta’s roads.
+Whether it’s a small business or a large company, these commercial vans are everywhere, from plumbers carrying tools to job sites to high-volume delivery companies transporting packages throughout the city.

-If you’re injured in an accident caused by a commercial van, seeking compensation can be more complicated than in a typical car collision.
-Depending on the circumstances, you may have a claim against the business as well as the at-fault driver, and you may need to file a lawsuit if the business lacks commercial vehicle insurance coverage.
+If you’ve been injured in an accident caused by a commercial van, seeking compensation can feel overwhelming.
+Your situation might be more complex than a typical car accident.
+Depending on the details of your case, you may have a claim not only against the at-fault driver but also the business that owns the van.
+If the business doesn’t have proper commercial vehicle insurance coverage, you may even need to file a lawsuit to protect your rights.

 What is a Commercial Van?

-If the van is only used in intrastate commerce (i.e., only in Georgia) and isn’t used to transport hazardous substances, federal regulations don’t apply.
-However, Georgia law requires commercial vehicle registration and licensing for any vehicle that weighs 10,001 lbs. or more; is designed to transport 16 or more passengers (including driver); or is used to transport hazardous materials.
+However, if the van is only used within Georgia (intrastate commerce) and doesn’t transport hazardous materials, federal regulations might not apply to your case.
+Still, Georgia law requires commercial vehicle registration and licensing for any vehicle over 10,001 lbs., designed to transport 16 or more passengers, or used to transport hazardous materials.

 Driver’s License Requirements for Commercial Vans in Georgia

-In Georgia, the type of driver’s license you’re legally required to have while operating a commercial van depends on the vehicle.
-If the van meets the federal or state definition of a commercial vehicle, then its driver must have a commercial driver’s license (CDL).
+In Georgia, the type of driver’s license you need to operate a commercial van depends on the vehicle itself.
+If your van meets the federal or state definition of a commercial vehicle, you’re required to have a commercial driver’s license (CDL).

-To obtain a CDL, the driver must pass a skills and knowledge test, have a driving history that meets safety standards, and have a medical screening.
-Those operating under a CDL are held to a higher standard when driving on public roads, and serious traffic violations or negligence can affect their ability to maintain CDL certification.
-If a driver without CDL certification causes an accident while operating a commercial vehicle, the company may be held liable and subject to penalties under federal or state law.
+To obtain a CDL, you must pass a skills and knowledge test, have a driving history that meets safety standards, and undergo a medical screening.
+As a CDL holder, you’re held to a higher standard when driving on public roads.
+Serious traffic violations or negligence can jeopardize your CDL certification.
+If you or someone else operates a commercial vehicle without the necessary CDL and causes an accident, the company could be held liable and face penalties under federal or state law.

 Are Businesses Liable for Accidents Caused by Employees?